If you take regular medication your doctor may give you a repeat prescription without the need for you to be seen each time in the surgery.

 PLEASE NOTE PATIENTS CAN NO LONGER ORDER REPEAT MEDICATION BY TELEPHONE DUE TO SIGNIFICANT EVENTS

-- On line via the link at the top of this page (need to register)
+- Order 27/4 Online via the link at the top of this page (before using this for the first time you will need to contact the Surgery to register)

 Patients on repeat medication will be asked to see a doctor, nurse practitioner or practice nurse at least once a year to review these regular medications and notification should appear on your repeat slip.